avalonsaber/avalonsaber.github.io/README.md

 * Python (optional)

 ## Future Works
-We are eagerly in need of Saber's portraits for different frames to give a better animination.
+* We are eagerly in need of Saber's portraits for different frames to give a better animination.
+* The rendering on mobile device is *poor*, especially the clouds, probably for efficiency concern.
+We are seeking solutions.
+Please use desktop browsers for now.

 ## References
 * [Diamond-square algorithm](https://en.wikipedia.org/wiki/Diamond-square_algorithm)